SuleimanFarah/sunpy/Documentation-Sprint-2013.md

 * Claim an issue / task before you start working on it
 * Join IRC(#SunPy on irc.freenode.net) and the Google + [hangout](https://plus.google.com/events/cil7ndamh5edn8ucis02cffslg0)

-The user guide section and the gallery are the main targets, the user guide target structure will be merged into the feature branch as first task in the morning.
+The user guide section and the gallery are the main targets.

 Guide for numpydoc doc strings: https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt